 Instructions

-- Repeat this exercise for the recommended amount of repetitions. for best results.
+- Repeat for the desired number of repetitions.

 Related Muscle Groups